microsoft/ApplicationInsights-dotnet/README.md

 ## Contributing

 We strongly welcome and encourage contributions to this project.
-Please read the [contributor's guide][ContribGuide] located in the ApplicationInsights-Home repository.
+Please read the general [contributor's guide][ContribGuide] located in the ApplicationInsights-Home repository and the [contributing guide](https://github.com/Microsoft/ApplicationInsights-dotnet/blob/develop/.github/CONTRIBUTING.md)  for this SDK.
 If making a large change we request that you open an [issue][GitHubIssue] first.
 We follow the [Git Flow][GitFlow] approach to branching.

 This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
 For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.